 - Gold Rabbit Snails.

 Rabbit snails reproduce by laying eggs.
 They are not asexual so fertilization occurs between a male and a female.
-The female rabbit snail carries her eggs and releases a batch every 4 to 6 weeks.
+When rabbit snail breeding occurs, the female rabbit snail carries her eggs and releases a batch every 4 to 6 weeks.
 Inside the gelatinous egg sac will be a fully developed baby rabbit snail.

 With regard to breeding, unlike other freshwater snails, rabbit snails do not reproduce quickly.
 So, there’s no need to worry about these snails overrunning your fish tank.

-As mentioned, rabbit snails grow to about 3-5 inches in length.
+Rabbit snails grow to about 3-5 inches in length.
 The growth rate of a rabbit snail will depend on things like health, diet, tank conditions.
-It typically takes a year for the snail to reach its largest size.
+It typically takes a year for a rabbit snail to reach its largest size.

 The ramshorn snail is peaceful, so it is best to keep them with other peaceful aquarium pets.
 When threatened, ramshorn snails retreat to their shells for protection.
 Here are some good tanks mates for ramshorn snails:

 Freshwater aquarium fish like: